 So now you may be thinking, “Great, my dog and I can share my probiotic pills.”
 But humans and canines are not the same species, or even the same size, in most cases.
 Great Dane owners might weigh about the same as their dog; Chihuahua owners definitely not.
 For these reasons, veterinarians recommend giving your dog canine probiotics that are formulated for his size and digestive system.

-Why is this important?
-Many probiotics on the market only have a few strains in their formula.
+Some canine probiotics on the market only have a few strains in their formula.
 Since each strain does different things, the more variety the better.
 For example, bifidobacterium is known to help stop diarrhea, while lactobacillus helps increase nutrient absorption.
 The more strains a probiotic has, the more support you are providing your dog’s digestive and immune systems.